 They are a great option for shorter holidays where you want to cram a lot in without having to worry about how to get from A to B every day.
-From my experience with Bus Tours To New York from Fredericton, they usually incorporate a tour that takes you from one stop to the next and accommodation is typically centrally located near food, shopping and attractions.
+They usually incorporate a tour that takes you from one stop to the next and accommodation is typically centrally located near food, shopping and attractions.

 What Type of Travel Do We Prefer?

 We have experienced the benefits of guided tours and independent travel planning over the years.
 It has all depended on our destination and time frames.
 Our first trip was a collaborative trip planned with family, through Poland, Germany and France.
 We had plenty of time to explore, with no set schedules and lots of down time when we needed it.